 Here’s How You Can Quit Smoking

 When someone picks up a cigarette for the first time, it’s often a result of curiosity or succumbing to peer pressure.
-If people realize the dangers that smoking can cause to their health, they will think twice before starting.
-There’s no getting away from the fact that cigarette smoking is injurious to health and the sooner you realize this, the better.
+If people realize the effects that smoking can cause to their health, they will think twice before starting.
+There’s no getting away from the fact that smoking cigarettes is injurious to health and the sooner you realize this, the better health you will have.

 Did you know?

 The World Health Organization (WHO) estimates that India comprises 12% of the smokers in the world.
 An estimate by the organization also reported that 70% the Indian male population smokes, while the number for women is at 14%.
 Each year, more than 10 million people in India die due to complications of smoking or tobacco use, which is why it is essential to understand its harmful nature and the need to quit.

 Before delving into the ways to quit smoking, let’s first understand how smoking affects the body and its various functions.

 - Effects of smoking on body: Smoking is responsible for 90% of lung cancer cases, while it also increases the risk of respiratory and heart diseases.